-In the comments we talk about the origins of Halloween and Walpurgis, we present the bases of the contest "The Literary Basket", and we close with the biography and a poem by Clemente Palma.
+In the comments we talk about the origins of Halloween and Walpurgis, and we close with the Clemente Palma's biography and a poem.

 In 1904, the 32-year-old Peruvian Clemente Palma Ramírez published a collection of short stories.
 The prologue of this book ends up being a letter that the Spaniard Miguel de Unamuno wrote to Palma in response to having received the manuscript.

 "My dear friend: I have just read the stories, which has been kind of you to allow me to read them before publication.
 I read them immediately with keen interest knowing that you are young and that your father's prestige, my lord Don Ricardo, whose ingenuity we have delightfully read must precede this work.
 I wanted to see if the old saying could be corroborated: like father, like son, and I assure you that my hopes have not been shattered."